 Blake's work was influenced, not only by his own mystical experiences, but by the writings of such figures as Jacob Boehme and Emanuel Swedenborg.
 In turn, his work influenced later writers, such as the poet, William Butler Yeats.

-Click the Amazon logo to find books by or about William Blake or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about William Blake or the Bing logo to search the web for more information.